DusteDdk/eepromlogic/README.md

 (use-package :eeprom-logic)
 ```

+### Which EEPROMs can I use ?
+You can use any eeprom arranged into 8 bytes, to 8 mbit, so the biggest one the 27080 (1Mx8).
+In my examples, I'm using a  27512 (64Kx8).
+Feel free to expand this to work with 16 bit chips.

 ### How to think about descibing logic
-When using this tool, it's helpful to have the right model of what you're doing, which is: describing a desired output state for a given input state.
+When using this tool, it's helpful to think of what you're doing in a certain way, which is: describing a desired output state for a given input state.

 Abstract enough for you?
 Okay, look at some chip, it has input pins and output pins, now, select a couple of input pins, and _ONE_ output pin.